 So, I wanted steak.
 I perused the dozen or so birthday emails I'd received from restaurants, because I'm thrifty that way.
 For some reason, I thought I had one from Outback, but I didn't-but I did have one from Texas Roadhouse.
 One opened up on the other side of town in early spring, and we'd considered going, but a couple we know had complained about lousy food and service, two deal breakers for us.
 Still, I had the coupon, it was a weeknight, it was after dinner rush (8 pm), so we gave it a try.

 Once we walked in the door, I realized I'd been in one up in Gainesville soon after moving to Florida.
 My boss back then had sent me several stores to be vacation coverage and I had 3 nights in town and a per diem for food.
-There were two hostesses, no one waiting and we were taken to our seats immediately.
+This vist, there were two hostesses, no one waiting, and we were taken to our seats immediately.

 Yes, the place is one big room and it is LOUD.
 That said, we aren't bothered by a lot of ambient noise, so it didn't bother us.
 At one point, I heard a major commotion, and later found out what that was about...